gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 ##### Tests should be isolated

 Tests should be independent from each other.
-It must be possible to run the tests in any order, concurrently or in parallel.
+It must be possible to run the tests in any order, concurrently and in parallel.
 This becomes especially important when the project is big and contains thousand of tests.
 In order to speed up the build, the workload can be distributed across different machines.
 The distribution logic is very simple if the tests are isolated.
 Contrary, it would be very hard or even impossible to distribute tests which make up a complex dependency graph.
-Further any single unit test should be able to run alone without any dependencies like other unit tests, file or network I/O, and databases.
+Further any single unit test should be able to run alone without depending on other unit tests, files, network I/O, and databases.

 Below there is an example of a bad unit test.
 The second test depends on the first one and it will fail if the first test does not run